 This problem is common in Fiat 500 models made in 2008 and backward.
 The manufacturer issued a recall to replace the diesel head gasket, which had several problems.
 So, before you buy a Fiat 500 that was made in 2008, you should check the head gasket and ensure the previous owner had it replaced.

 Electrical issues are also a major problem for Fiat 500 users.
-Many users have complained about several interior accessories malfunction in the Fiat 500.
+Many users have complained about several interior accessories malfunctions in the Fiat 500.
 Some of the problems reported are the clock malfunctioning, panel lights flashing, doors failing to unlock with a key fob, phone system failing to work, and seats forward recline stopping to work.

 You can fix this problem by having the mechanic check the software and wiring system of the car.